jongharyu/confidence-sequence-via-gambling/README.md

-# On Confidence Sequences for Bounded Random Processes via Universal Gambling
+## Universal-Gambling-Based Confidence Sequences for Bounded Random Processes

 This repository contains an official codebase of the two papers
 1. "[On Confidence Sequences for Bounded Random Processes via Universal Gambling](https://arxiv.org/abs/2207.12382)," Jongha (Jon) Ryu and Alankrita Bhatt, arXiv 2022.